EntrustCorporation/ecs_certificate_request_role/README.md

 Author Information
 ------------------

-This role was created by Taha Hadreez (ECS testing) Copyright (c), Entrust Datacard Corporation, 2019
+This role was created by Taha Hadreez
+Copyright (c), Entrust Datacard Corporation, 2019